MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 ## Information protection

 OneDrive shares can contain sensitive info that could damage your organization if it were shared with the wrong people.
-This section provides info about how to help prevent accidental data leakage and protect your data by controlling who can access it.
+This section provides OneDrive best practices and other info to help prevent accidental data leakage and protect your data by controlling who can access it.

 ### Information rights management–protected file synchronization